Cooking On The Ranch

 And don’t forget about a Thanksgiving cocktail recipe, like this one for Pumpkin Pie Martini.

-And if you’re looking for ways to use up leftover turkey, don’t miss my recipes for Turkey Supreme and this one for Tetrazzini.
-And take a look at this Turkey Barley Soup, great for using leftover Thanksgiving Turkey.
+And if you’re looking for ways to use up leftover turkey, don’t miss my recipes for Turkey Supreme.
+It’s basically a turkey mac and cheese recipe that you’ll flip over.

 A cooked boneless turkey breast roast sliced on a white platter.